AndreaDiotallevi/learning-journal/daily-notes.md

   - I could have worded my solution in a more complete way before jumping into coding the solution.

-  - Read carefully about what is requested and how you are supposed to call the method from irb - "string".get_method is different than get_method("string").
+  - Read carefully about what is requested and how you are supposed to call the method from ```irb``` - ```"string".get_middle``` is different than ```get_middle("string")```.

-  - Each test should help towards the correct coded solution.
+  - Each test should help towards the correct solution.
 Therefore, apart from the first trivial test, we shouldn't hard-code the solution, but instead try to improve the code step by step.
 The order of the tests is important.